Logo Open Heavens Ministry

 in Relation to Open Heavens Ministries

 Christ FoundationThe Apostle Paul with his letter to the saints at Rome, provides extensive exposition about God's gospel calling to the Hellenistic Gentiles (Rom 1:1-8; 1:15-17).
-Paul had never been to Rome, but he had heard of their growth in faith.
+Paul had never been to Rome, but he had heard of the Gentile growth in faith (Acts 18:1-4).
 A key background concept, for understanding his terms and their relationship together, is that most people in the first century CE generally expected an experience of facing God at death and judgment, with salvation in continued living into God's presence for those found righteous by their faith in the ministry of Christ (Acts 10:42-43).
 He calls the information about this assured salvation experience at judgment, the "gospel," meaning "good news."
 He closes out his introductory thoughts and expresses gospel content and method, stating, "For righteousness of God in it [the gospel] is revealed from faith with the result [comes] faith, just as it has written, 'But the just will himself live by faith'" (Rom 1:17, translation mine).
 His point, faith in belief comes from others with faith, i.e. God's plan is that other people bring other people to Christ (cf. 1 Cor 3:9; Heb 3:1).

-In Romans 10, as he explains Israel's unbelief in Jesus as the promised Christ, Paul further develops his preaching method and content concerning from faith the result [comes] faith.
+In Romans 10, as he explains Israel's ministerial unbelief in Jesus as the promised Christ, Paul further develops his preaching method and content concerning from faith the result [comes] faith.
 He switches from the word "gospel" to the Greek rhēma and calls the content of his preaching "the word [rhēma] of faith" (KJV Rom 10:8; cf. Heb 1:3b "who...brings all things by the conversation [rhēma] of his [the Son's] ability").
 It usually translates in English as "word," which causes confusion by failing to distinguish the meaning from other cognates (words with similar meaning but not exactly the same).
 As a different sense than the Greek word logos that usually references the speech-action/Word and revelation from God himself (John 1:1-2), rhēma carries more weight toward the content of what is being said by others about God's speech-action/Word and revelation of the logos.
 Search QuestionsBetter English glosses for the different directional force of rhēma are conversation, testimony, message, or witness.
 He then states, "Consequently, faith comes from hearing, and hearing through conversation [rhēma] of Christ" (Rom 10:17, translation mine, older manuscripts have Christ).
 People come to faith through hearing about what God says by others conversation/testimony/message/witness concerning Christ.

 The Role of Conversation in Discipleship